DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 fair goers to believe that drinking their elixir cures whatever ails.
 So, I decided to investigate.”

-At this point in time Polly was a renowned Coloradoan journalist and now awakened skeptic.
+At this point in time Polly was a renowned journalist and now awakened skeptic.
 So, she set forth to debunk the curative powers of these elixirs as false advertisement but more importantly, to inform the public that delusionists are everywhere, so beware if in the presence of one with mal intent.

-Polly concluded her research after a year traveling to county fairs across America studying the bold claims of those peddling bold promises.
+Polly concluded her research after a year traveling to county fairs across America studying the claims of those peddling bold promises.
 During her examination Polly reviewed available morgue records confirming the elixir did not cure old age nor the myriad of other ailments purported to do so.
 However, she found no evidence of complaint from those experiencing the pleasurable effects of drinking the concoction!